Learn about the Dashboard

 Open to all arts and culture organizations

-Do audience members see themselves as stakeholders in arts organizations’ EDI work?
+Do audience members see themselves as stakeholders in arts organizations’ accessibility work?

 How might arts organizations more deeply enfranchise audience members in this work?

-How do audience members feel about efforts by arts organizations to diversify their artistic offerings and production practices?
+How do audience members feel about efforts by arts organizations to make their artistic offerings and production practices more accessible?

-The study also represents an opportunity for participating arts organizations to develop evaluative indicators of audience support for their work in the areas of inclusion, diversity, and equity - indicators that organizations can use to monitor the degree to which their EDI work is legible to, and supported by, their audience.
-In this way, we hope the study will lead to a more sustained practice of audience engagement around EDI work
+The study also represents an opportunity for participating arts organizations to develop evaluative indicators of audience support for their work in the area of accessibility - an indicator that organizations can use to monitor the degree to which their accessibility work is legible to, and supported by, their audience.
+In this way, we hope the study will lead to a more sustained practice of audience engagement around accessibility work.

 The IDEA Study is a special research initiative – a quantitative survey of audience attitudes about inclusion, diversity, equity, and access.